Arts Across the Curriculum, Grades K-5

 Students in grades 5-8 experiment with modulating various familiar sounds through a 4-band graphic equalizer.

-Find 29 curriculum units in total.
-These three are perfect for teaching visual arts and social studies.
+36 units and guides, many perfect for teaching visual arts and social studies.

 Lessons for elementary and secondary teachers to prompt classroom discussion and learning of the history of Impressionist painting.